-The Company will continue to pursue a carefully designed capital expenditure program at the Company's Stockdale Prospect, La Vernia assets, the Wooden Horse Kuhn Wells, and MarPat partnerships.
+The Company will continue to pursue a carefully designed well optimization program at the Company's La Vernia, Wooden Horse Kuhn, and MarPat oilfield locations.

-Additionally, the Company will pursue acquisitions and dispositions which would allow us to add production, reserves, and cash flow in a cost effective manner while maintaining a level of flexibility in our balance sheet.
+Additionally, the Company will pursue acquisitions and dispositions which would allow us to add production, reserves, and cash flow in a cost effective manner while maintaining a level of flexibility in our statement of financial position.
 Our proven management and dedicated team of professionals are engaged and committed to developing our high-quality asset base.